Burchonator/bruteforce-scripts/README.md

 How to use:

-Go to burp suite and look at you post request in repeater.
+Go to burp suite and look at your post request in repeater.
 Right click on the request and "Change request method".
 This will change the POST request to GET.
 Then change the data below where I have commented # change.